verma-varsha/practice-chapel/README.md

 # practice-chapel
-Sample codes implemented with the purpose of learning Chapel.
+Simple sorting algorithms implemented with the purpose of learning Chapel.